sergeych/farcall/README.md

 ## News

-0.3.0 gem provides websocket client and server out of the box.

-0.3.4 in ./javascript folder there is compatible client implementation that works in most browsers
-      with WebSocket support.
+* websocket client and server out of the box. ./javascript folder there is compatible client implementation that works in most browsers with WebSocket support.
 Just add it to you web project and enjoy.

+* buffering of incoming data in transport to not loose incoming packets beofre Endpoint is connected

 ## Description